-Browse our of cat dog collections.
-Our hand-colored engravings & antique lithographs are over 100 years old.
-The 18th & 19th century artworks come from a variety of sources, encyclopedic of sorts, which feature all kinds of felines and canines, recorded centuries ago.
+Our collections of cat dog engravings and lithographs are antiques, at least 100 years old.
+The 18th & 19th century artwork comes from a variety of sources, encyclopedic of sorts, which feature all kinds of felines and canines, recorded centuries ago.
 Artists include Alfred Brunel, Mathias Merian, Compte de Buffon, Sir Edwin Landseer.

 A Set of Twenty, Cassell’s Dogs, Stunning Antique Lithographs!

 Here are exciting additions of dogs from our travelling show collection!
 Each of these beautiful antique lithographs were published in London, England in 1890 for Cassell’s Book of the Dog.
 Revered as some of the most beautiful antique lithographs of dogs ever published on the subject, these antique dog prints are exemplary of the technique of color lithography.
 The Cassells dogs book lithographs are in bright colors and excellent condition.
 Each antique dog print measures 8 1/2 x 11 1/4″.
 Call 413-245-4197 to place your order.

 Cat & Dog: Large Framed Engravings & Lithographs; Ephemoral, Vintage & Antique!

 Shop our large antique cat dog prints.
 Published decades ago, most published as ephemera.
 Each piece, of felines & canines, was produced in order to celebrate or honor, a person or event, and to document the history of, a one time event.
 The cats and dogs below, are in the form of ephemeral printed art.
 That means they were printed once, to commemorate an event, of the painting being completed, hung in a gallery, or even to flaunt the wealth of a King.
 Some of the dog artwork, was given as a premium, for advertising, in the mercantile and store.
 Other of the large cat dog prints, sold as art in shops & galleries in London, Paris etc.